 Look up, way up, and set your sights on the sky for this two-day adventure.

 On your first morning, trade the busy amusement park scene for some more nature-based ways to play that will get your adrenaline pumping just as effectively as any roller coaster!
-Fresh air families will love:
+Ideas for fresh-air fun families will love include:

-- Trying Kelso’s Conservation Area’s Challenge Course, which includes the Escarpment Walk Aerial Course and the Vultures View Climbing Tower.
+- Kelso’s Conservation Area’s Challenge Course features the Escarpment Walk Aerial Course and the Vultures View Climbing Tower.

-For the afternoon, give your crew a taste of the excitement of skydiving at iFly Toronto’s convenient Oakville location.
+For the afternoon, give your crew a taste of the excitement of skydiving with an Airborne Experience at iFly Toronto’s convenient Oakville location.
 The vertical wind tunnels offer a safe, seamless skydiving experience that gives you the feeling of freefall as you float on a smooth cushion of air.

 For families who would prefer to send things sailing through the air, take a few hours to introduce your crew to the fun of disc golf.
 A disc golf course is very similar to a traditional golf course, but the goal is to land flying discs into baskets located throughout the fields and forests instead of hitting a golf ball into a hole.
 Consider giving these courses a try: